 Let me know if you have any questions!

-Current Southwest Credit Card Offer: There are four different Southwest credit cards in total, two personal and two business versions.
+Current Southwest Credit Card Offer: There are three different Southwest credit cards in total, two personal and two business versions.
 The main differences is that the cards have different annual fees and bonus points after each year.
 ALL of them have the same bonus offer .
-You can view all four cards and the differences in this prior blog post.
-You can also apply for the Southwest card here.
+You can view all three cards and the differences in this prior blog post.